 MedMined founder Stephen Brossette recognized the need for a more accurate infection monitoring system when he was a graduate student at the University of Alabama, Birmingham.
 In the course of his studies, he developed the DMSS™ to help hospitals detect infection patterns humans could easily miss.
-Brossette formed MedMined in January 2000 to market the technology, and he moved its operations into a single office at the Office for the Advancement of Developing Industries (OADI) Technology Center in April 2000.
+Brossette formed MedMined in January 2000 to market the technology, and he moved its operations into a single office at the Office for the Advancement of Developing Industries (OADI) Technology Center (now Innovation Depot) in April 2000.
 Within a year, the company began offering DMSS™ commercially, received $2 million in venture capital funding and brought on Griffin as chief executive officer.

 When Griffin joined MedMined in March 2001, he looked into other office space for the company, but he could not find anything that better met the needs of the growing company.
 He says he especially appreciates OADI’s "great facility" and its array of business support services.
 "New businesses can’t afford to be distracted with trying to locate office resources," Griffin says.
 "During the early stages, a business should be focused on succeeding and securing its market presence.
 By locating in the incubator, which provides us with the resources we need, we’re able to focus on our business."